User Permissions for Cases in a Profile

 In the profile, you configure the administrative permissions and access users should have to cases in each form.

-There are two different methods and dialogs for adjusting access settings for forms in the system, providing administrators the ability to view the access settings from two different perspectives.
-It is important to note that both methods affect the same settings; if a change is made through one method, these settings are also updated in the other method.
+The system provides two complementary methods and dialogs to manage access settings for forms, giving administrators the flexibility to review and control permissions from different perspectives.
+It’s important to note that both methods affect the same settings—changes made through one method are instantly reflected in the other.

-• If, on the other hand, you need to adjust access settings for a specific form, you should instead use the access settings available under the menu Case Management » Settings.
-This is because it provides an overview of which profiles have access to the current form. {# Read more about this in the article User Permissions for Cases via Form Settings.#}
+- If, on the other hand, you need to adjust access settings for a specific form, you should instead use the access settings available under the menu Case Management » Settings.
+This is because it provides an overview of which profiles have access to the current form.
+For more details, see the article User permissions for Cases via forms.

 Configure user permissions via Profile Settings